Code-Institute-Submissions/BrassPhantoms/TESTING.md

 ![Compatibility](readme-files/compatibilitycheck.png)

 ## Bugs
-* The design is responsive in most screen sizes except for a galaxy fold where the navbar covers some headings and some of the hero-image.
+* The website is responsive in most screen sizes except for a galaxy fold, galaxy tab 10, nexus 7 and nexus 9 as one footer icon drops below the rest on these devices.
 * One social icon moves below the rest in the footer when I checked the responsiveness on [Responsive Design Checker](https://www.responsivedesignchecker.com/).